SCOTUS Roundup Case Could Kill Failure-to-Warn Claims

 • Flat Transparent, Risk-free Pricing

-Approximately 65,000 active Roundup claims remain pending, including those covered by the $7.25 billion class settlement that received preliminary approval on March 4, 2026.
-The settlement's opt-out deadline is June 4 — potentially before the SCOTUS decision arrives.
-Firms advising clients on whether to opt out must weigh the risk that a pro-Monsanto ruling could eliminate the legal theory underlying individual claims.
+Approximately 65,000 active Roundup claims remain pending in state and federal courts, alongside the proposed $7.25 billion class resolution that received preliminary approval on March 4, 2026.
+The class opt-out deadline is June 4, 2026.
+Litigation teams evaluating whether to opt out must factor in the possibility that a broad preemption ruling could eliminate state-court failure-to-warn claims.

 Key Points